kanbanyte/sepb/assessments/test_report.md

 Therefore, this test can be considered a success.

 **Initialise Model**\
-The trained machine learning (ML) model was able to obtain images from the camera of the workspace, correctly identify where in the appropriate feeders parts were located and report them back.
+The trained AI models was able to apply inference settings (confidence threshold, intersection over union threshold, etc.), retrieve images from the camera, correctly identify positions of objects and report them back.
-The processed images with the detected locations can also be viewed by the user, if needed.
+The processed images with bounding boxes and labels are displayed to the user for visual verification.

 Therefore, this test can be considered a success.